The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} N = N_5 + N_6 \end{align} \]

-Polygons, where $N_5$ denotes the number of pentagons and $N_6$ denotes the number of hexagons.
+polygons, where $N_5$ denotes the number of pentagons and $N_6$ denotes the number of hexagons.
 Pentagons only form at the twelve vertices of the icosahedron, so $N_5 = 12$ is independent of $n$.
 The number of vertices of this grid is

 \[ \begin{align} \frac{5N_5 + 6N_6}{3} = D = 20\cdot 4^n, \end{align} \]